-2) Click Scan Now.
-It will quickly detect all drivers problems of your computer.
+- Click Scan Now.
+It will quickly detect all driver’s problems with your computer.
 Your printer driver is no exception.

-4) Restart your computer and try to print your PDF file in Adobe to see if successfully.
+- Restart your computer and try to print your PDF file in Adobe to see if successful.

 If there were any corrupted or incompatible data in your PDF file, your file wouldn’t be printed successfully.
 Here we give you two methods to try:

-1st.
-Try the Print As Image feature in Acrobat Reader:
+1. Try the Print As Image feature in Acrobat Reader

-3) Click Advanced, then tick on Print As Image.
-Go on to click OK > Print to see if your PDF file could be printed.
+- Click Advanced, then tick on Print As Image.
+Go on to click OK > Print to see if your PDF file can be printed.

 a) If you downloaded the PDF file from a URL or cloud, download it again and save it directly to your hard drive.